siddharth2016/hashnode-blog/ckozx2by00dcrcrs1a4aq7ag1.md

 `val` - values and `var` - variables, the name suggest itself that `val` will be a definite value whereas `var` are variables.

 We can also use the semicolon `;` at end of each line, but they are not needed.
-We can also define types to the variables, but for the above case, compiler does this work for us, although it is best to explicitly define the type of each value we use in our code.
+We can also define types to the variables, but for the above case, the compiler does this work for us, although it is best to explicitly define the type of each value we use in our code.
 So below code is similar to the above:

 ```scala
 package crashcourse